 After treatment, you may experience temporary bruising, swelling or soreness in the injection sites.
 These side effects don’t normally last more than a one to two days.

 At Annapolis Plastic Surgery, we offer several types of botulinum injectables.
-In addition to Botox, we carry Dysport® and Xeomin®.
+In addition to Botox, we also carry Dysport®.
 These products are very similar with a few key differences.
 Dr. Ambro can help you decide which is best for you.

 Botox vs. Dysport